The Zendure SuperBase V is a power bank for your whole home or electric car

 Each base station can be connected to up to four satellite batteries.

-Each base station comes with a raft of ports, including AC, USB-A and USB-C, 12V car outlet, and more.
+Each base station comes with a raft of ports, such as AC, USB-A and USB-C, and a 12V car outlet.

 Also: The 5 best portable power stations

-The base statin weighs in as just a hair under 60kg, so to make portability easier, Zendure has kitted it out not only with a handle, but also motorized rear wheels to help move it about your home.
+The base station weighs in as just a hair under 60kg, so to make portability easier, Zendure has kitted it out with a handle and motorized rear wheels to help you move it about your home.

-The satellite battery comes with a 12V car outlet, a 12wV/30A Anderson connector, and a 10A XT-90 connector.
+The satellite battery has a 12V car outlet, a 12wV/30A Anderson connector, and a 10A XT-90 connector.

 Given how huge the SuperBase V is, you need it to be tough, and it seems like Zendure has achieved this.
 The system survived what seemed to be quite a dramatic transit judging by the box and pallet, and arrived unscathed.
 The durability, fit, and finish are everything I'd expect from a Zendure product (and I've tested a lot of Zendure products in my time).